awsdocs/amazon-chime-sdk-developer-guide/doc_source/chime-sdk-meetings-regions.md

-# Meeting Regions<a name="chime-sdk-meetings-regions"></a>
+# Meeting regions<a name="chime-sdk-meetings-regions"></a>

 Amazon Chime SDK meetings have *control regions* and *media regions*\.
 A control region has an API endpoint used to create, update and delete meetings, and media regions host the actual meetings\.

-Typically, your application service uses the [AWS SDK](https://aws.amazon.com/tools/) to [sign and call](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) APIs in the control plane, and your application client uses the [Amazon Chime SDK for Javascript](https://docs.aws.amazon.com/chime/latest/dg/use-javascript-sdk-top.html), [iOS](https://docs.aws.amazon.com/chime/latest/dg/sdk-for-ios.html), or [Android](https://docs.aws.amazon.com/chime/latest/dg/sdk-for-android.html) to connect to the meeting in the media plane\.
+Typically, your application service uses the [AWS SDK](https://aws.amazon.com/tools/) to [sign and call](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) APIs in the control plane, and your application client uses the [Using the Amazon Chime SDK for JavaScript](use-javascript-sdk-top.md), [Using the Amazon Chime SDK for iOS](sdk-for-ios.md), or [Using the Amazon Chime SDK for Android](sdk-for-android.md) to connect to the meeting in the media plane\.

 A control region can create a meeting in any media region\.
 However, you can only update a meeting in the control region used to create it\.
-Meeting [events](https://docs.aws.amazon.com/chime/latest/ag/automating-chime-with-cloudwatch-events.html#sdk-events) such as `AttendeeJoined` go to [EventBridge, Amazon Simple Queue Service \(SQS\), or Amazon Simple Notification Service \(SNS\)](https://docs.aws.amazon.com/chime/latest/dg/mtgs-sdk-notifications.html) in the meeting control region\.
+Meeting [events](https://docs.aws.amazon.com/chime-sdk/latest/ag/automating-chime-with-cloudwatch-events.html#sdk-events) such as `AttendeeJoined` go to [EventBridge, Amazon Simple Queue Service \(SQS\), or Amazon Simple Notification Service \(SNS\)](https://docs.aws.amazon.com/chime-sdk/latest/dg/mtgs-sdk-notifications.html) in the meeting control region\.

  For a list of available Amazon Chime SDK meeting control and media regions, refer to [Available regions](sdk-available-regions.md) in this guide\.

+This diagram shows the typical flow of data through the control and media regions\.

+![\[Diagram showing the flow of data through the Amazon Chime control and media planes.\]](http://docs.aws.amazon.com/chime-sdk/latest/dg/images/control-media-regions.png)

 ## Choosing a control region<a name="choose-meeting-region"></a>

 Remember these factors when choosing a control Region for an Amazon Chime SDK meeting:
 + **Regulatory requirements**\.
 Is your application requiried to be within a geopolitical border, or use an endpoint with FIPS 140\-2 validated cryptographic modules?
 + **API latency**\.
 Using the control Region nearest to the AWS Region of your application service can help reduce the APIs' network latency\.
 In turn, that helps reduce the time needed to create meetings, and let users join meetings faster\.
 + **High Availability**\.
 You can use multiple control Regions to implement a high availability architectures\.
 However each control Region operates independently\.
 Also, you can only update meetings in the control Region used to create them\.
-Futher, you must use that same region to consume meeting events with [ EventBridge, Amazon Simple Queue Service \(SQS\), or Amazon Simple Notification Service \(SNS\)](https://docs.aws.amazon.com/chime/latest/dg/mtgs-sdk-notifications.html)\.
+Futher, you must use that same region to consume meeting events with [ EventBridge, Amazon Simple Queue Service \(SQS\), or Amazon Simple Notification Service \(SNS\)](https://docs.aws.amazon.com/chime-sdk/latest/dg/mtgs-sdk-notifications.html)\.

 ## Choosing a media region<a name="choose-media-region"></a>

 **Note**
-We recommend that you always specify a value in the `MediaRegion` parameter in the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) API action\.
+We recommend that you always specify a value in the `MediaRegion` parameter in the [CreateMeeting](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateMeeting.html) API action\.
 For more information about the Regions, refer to [Available regions](sdk-available-regions.md)\.

 When choosing a media Region to use for your Amazon Chime SDK meeting, common factors to consider include the following: